giraffe-fsharp/Giraffe/README.md

 ## About

 [ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) is an F# web framework similar to Suave, but has been designed with [ASP.NET Core](https://www.asp.net/core) in mind and can be plugged into the ASP.NET Core pipeline via [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware).
 [ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) has been heavily inspired by [Suave](https://suave.io/) and its concept of web parts and the ability to compose many smaller web parts into a larger web application.

+If you'd like to learn more about the motivation of this project please read this [blog post on functional ASP.NET Core](https://dusted.codes/functional-aspnet-core).

 ### Who is it for?